Tom Montag photo

 A poet with ink in his blood, Montag worked nearly a quarter of a century at Ripon Community Printers, Ripon, Wisconsin, for the Lyke family, serving as a pressman, supervisor, training director, and manager of customer service at the award-winning company.
 During those years, much of his poetry came in the guise of pithy sayings from a little Oriental fellow Montag calls Ben Zen.
 Four collections of the BZ poems were published between 1992 and 2000.

-In his memoir, Curlew: Home 2001, Montag returned to his roots, writing about his first fourteen years spent on a farm outside Curlew, Iowa, and about his sense of loss revisiting the community forty years later.
+In his memoir, Curlew: Home (2001), Montag returned to his roots, writing about his first fourteen years spent on a farm outside Curlew, Iowa, and about his sense of loss in revisiting the community forty years later.
 Curlew: Home was read on Iowa Public Radio in 2002; a selection from it has been posted for two years on the Prairie Home Companion website.
 Kissing Poetry's Sister (2002) gathered eleven of Montag's essays about writing and being a writer, including his long piece on creative nonfiction.
 The first of Montag's, "Plain Poems" saw print in The Sweet Bite of Morning (2003).
-His complete Big Book of Ben Zen was published in 2004.

-In October, 2002, Montag "retired" from his job in printing to pursue, "Vagabond in the Middle," a five-year attempt to find what makes us middle western.
-Since then he has been collecting stories from residents of twelve communities across the middle west, true stories of their families, their lives, their connections to the places they inhabit.
-Reports on progress of the project and extracts from the Vagabond's journal are to be found in the Vagabond newsletter and at the website: wlhn.org/vagabond
+In October, 2002, Montag "retired" from his job in printing to pursue "Vagabond in the Middle," a five-year attempt to find what makes us middle western.
+Since then he has been collecting stories from residents of twelve communities across the middle west, true stories of their families, their lives, and their connections to the places they inhabit.
+Reports on progress of the project and extracts from the Vagabond's journal are to be found in the Vagabond newsletter and at wlhn.org/vagabond.

 His early retirement also allows Montag to pursue independent teaching of poetry and nonfiction prose; in 2003, he delivered fourteen such sessions in Wisconsin, Iowa and Nebraska—on keeping a writer's journal, on writing poetry and all varieties of creative nonfiction and memoir.